What to use: Cabot’s Natural Decking Oil

 Preparing the surface properly before you begin allows the oil to glide on smoothly for even coverage.
 Depending on the surface you’re oiling, there are several ways to get your timber ready:

 New Bare Timber: First up, scrub damp timber with Cabot’s New Timber Prep to draw out tannins and oils from the surface.
 Then, use Cabot’s Deck Clean according to the instructions on the pack.
-Remove excess water with the squeegee on Cabot’s Deck Prep brush and allow the timber to dry for at least one hour.
+Allow the timber to dry for at least one hour.

 Previously Painted or Varnished Timber: Sand or use a paint stripper to remove any old coatings, then, for exterior surfaces, clean with Cabot’s Deck Clean, following the label’s instructions.